-Let’s take a look at 3 high-level best practices, that could cost your organization millions of dollars if they aren't followed.
+Let’s take a look at 3 high-level best practices that could, if not followed, cost your organization millions of dollars.

 The average cost of a data breach in 2020 was $3,860,000 USD according to a recent report from IBM.